 Below is the transcript to the sermon I preached yesterday.
 (I do substitute preaching at small churches.)
 Audio link here.
-If the audio does not work for you, could you let me know?
-It works for us on our computers, but for someone else it is not working.

 This is a challenging lectionary passage in a couple ways.